teo666/Universal-Motor-Controller/README.md

-# What Universal-Motor-Driver is
+# What Universal-Motor-Controller is

-Universal-Motor-Driver (UMD) is an Arduino based software and hardware intended to drive universal brushed motor, like many circuit based on TDA1085.
+Universal-Motor-Driver (UMC) is an Arduino based software and hardware intended to drive universal brushed motor, like many circuit based on TDA1085.

 # Main components

-UMD consist of two parts:
+UMC consist of two parts:
 - software: a C/C++ code running on Atmel Atmega-328p (Arduino Uno and compatibles boards)
 - hardware: divided in three parts
     - zero crossing detector circuit (zcd), used for synchronize Arduino on main power